 We are particularly honored in recent years to have played a pivotal role in the creation of two worthy organizations that are now independent nonprofits engaging in vital work in the world today – the Veterans Yoga Project and the Tibetan Children’s Education Foundation.

-— Our beloved founder, India Supera, now serves as President of the Board for Tibetan Children’s Education Foundation, an organization dedicated to the preservation of the Tibetan culture through education and assistance, raising awareness of the culture, and empowering Tibetans to carry out these goals.
+— For many years, our beloved founder, India Supera, served as board president of Tibetan Children’s Education Foundation(TCEF), an organization dedicated to the preservation of the Tibetan culture through education and assistance, raising awareness of the culture, and empowering Tibetans to carry out these goals.
+Crystal Water, India’s daughter and current executive director of the Feathered Pipe Foundation, continues the tradition serving on TCEF’s board of directors.
+Read about TCEF inspirational beginnings here.

 Today, the Feathered Pipe Foundation fiscally sponsors: